dgraph-io/dgraph-js/examples/simple/README.md

 [releases]: https://github.com/dgraph-io/dgraph/releases

-You can run the commands below to start a clean Dgraph server everytime, for testing and exploration.
+You can run the commands below to start a clean Dgraph server every time, for testing and exploration.

 First, create two separate directories for `dgraph zero` and `dgraph server`.